ganrad/oci-ai-services/oci-ai-ad-uad/README.md

    Before proceeding with the next step, click on the data sets which you want to use for training Univariate AD models and save them to your local hard drive (on your PC).

 ## 3. Train an Anomaly Detection Model
-   In this section, we will train an anomaly detection model using [OCI Console](cloud.oracle.com)
+   In this section, we will train an anomaly detection model using OCI Console.

    1. Login to [OCI Console](cloud.oracle.com) using your credentials.

-      After logging into OCI, you should be see the home web page as shown in the screenshot below.
+      After logging into OCI, you should see the home web page as shown in the screenshot below.

       ![alt tag](./images/section-3-1.png)